dazinator/dazinator.github.io/source/_posts/2015-12-01-dnnpackager-getting-started.md

 In this post, I am going to show you how to get up and running with your DotNetNuke module / extension development, using DnnPackager.

 ## Tools of the Trade
 I am using VS2015 Community Edition, but this should would equally well with previous versions.

 ## Installing DotNetNuke Locally
 You will need a local instance of DotNetNuke website installed so that you have somewhere to deploy / run and debug your modules.
-There are plenty of tutorials out there that cover how to install a Dnn website so i am not going to cover this here.
+There are plenty of tutorials out there that cover how to install a Dnn website so I am not going to cover this here.
+If you think this would be useful, leave a comment below and I might consider it!
 Once you have a working Dnn Website installed under your local IIS - please read on!

 ## Create a Project
 Open Visual Studio, and Create a New "ASP.NET Empty Web Application" project.
-Make sure you select ".NET 4" or ".NET 4.5" from the drop down at the top.
+Make sure you select ".NET 4" from the drop down at the top.

 ![New Project]({{site.baseurl}}/source/assets/posts/NewAspNetProject.PNG)

-Note: Create your project wherever you like - it does not need to be created in a particular directory like other approaches I have seen.
+Note: Create your project wherever you like - where you put your source code - that's your business!

 ## Tweak Web Project

 The reason we choose to create a web project in the previous step, is just so that we have appropriate context menu options in visual studio for things like adding javascript and ascx files etc. This is generally handy for Dnn module development.
 However our project can not actually run as a "standalone website" though - as we are developing a Dnn module - which can only be run within the context of the Dnn website that is hosting it.
-This approach will work equally well if you create other types of projects - for example you could create a new "Library" project instead, but then you wouldn't have those familiar menu options so you would have to add things like javascript files to your project by hand.
+The approach described in this blog should work equally well if you create other types of projects - for example you could create a new "Library" project instead, but then you wouldn't have those familiar menu options avaialble, so you would have to add things like javascript files to your project by hand.

 Select the project in Solution Explorer window, then in the properties window, change "Always Start When Debugging" to false.